See Also: The Last Prophecy - The Cathar Prophecy of 2021

 ("Biblical Magi."
 Wikipedia, Wikimedia Foundation, 17 December 2025, https://en.wikipedia.org/wiki/Biblical_Magi.).

-In the Greek pantheon story, the gods violently rebelled, making them the fallen angels of the Enochian story and the Sons of Darkness of the War in Heaven.
-After the Titanomachy, Zeus and the gods began another war, the Gigantomachy....
+In the Greek pantheon story, the gods, except for Hades, violently rebelled against their father, making them the fallen angels of the Book of Enoch and the followers of Belial of the War in Heaven.
+After the Titanomachy, Zeus began another war, the Gigantomachy....

 And he [Jacob] was afraid and said, "How awesome is this place!
 This is none other than the house of God [Elohim], and this is the gate of heaven!"
 (Genesis 28:17)

 Deir Dibwan literally means 'The Monastery of the Divan' ("Deir Dibwan."
 Wikipedia, Wikimedia Foundation, 16 October 2025, https://en.wikipedia.org/wiki/Deir_Dibwan.).
 Divan or dewan is a word of Persian origin meaning a high-ranking official or ruler.
 The word itself is almost the same as the English 'divine' and French 'divin.'
-Very likely, it would have been the equivalent of pope.
-As small towns don't have popes, Deir Dibwan would have been originally the crowning jewel of Luz.
+Very likely, it would have been the equivalent of a pope.
 At the highest of point of the plateau on which Deir Dibwan sits is a ruin called Ed-Deir (the Monastery) by locals.
+It would have been originally the crown jewel of Luz.

 In some books of the Bible, Luz was the stuff of legends, being associated with immortality ("The Bone of Resurrection and the City of Immortals."
 Mayim Achronim, https://www.mayimachronim.com/the-bone-of-resurrection-and-the-city-of-immortals/.
 Accessed 19 December 2025.):

-The Book of Exodus and Book of Joshua in the Bible tell how Moses wandered the wilderness for 40 years and died before reaching the promised land.
+The Book of Exodus and Book of Joshua in the Bible tell how Moses wandered in the wilderness for 40 years and died before reaching the promised land.
 Joshua (a.k.a.
 Yehoshua, Jeshoshua, Josue, as well as Yeshua and Jesus), son of Joseph of the tribe of Ephraim, was his successor.
-At the prompting of Yahweh (see Joshua 1, 7, 8), he violently conquered Canaan and the other lands promised to Abraham by the former (Genesis 12) under the Covenant of the Pieces.
-In Judges 1:23 the House of Joseph is said to have destroyed Bethel, perhaps over disagreements between Jacob and Joseph over the latter's succession.
+At the prompting of Yahweh (see Joshua 1, 7, 8), he violently conquered Canaan and the other lands promised to Abraham (Genesis 12) under the Covenant of the Pieces.
+In Judges 1:23 the House of Joseph is said to have destroyed Bethel.

 There were two branches of Judaism, the angelic one followed God (El) and was associated with Bethlehem.
 The other one followed Lord Yahweh and destroyed Bethel, the source of the angelic branch.